BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 {{< vegaLite schema="/static/state-of-elm/2018/charts/nearest-city-country.vega-lite.min.json" >}}

 Here's the same data organized by country.
-When viewed in this way, the United States dominates the list, but all told European countries had 433 respondents, or about the same as the US.
+When viewed in this way, the United States dominates the list, but all told EU countries plus the UK had 433 respondents, or about the same as the US.

 ## *Where* do you use Elm?